 Capacity & Storage

-The given comparison is aimed at demonstrating the way in which LG 446L and Samsung 419L compare in the context of storage capacity and organisation.
+The table below is aimed at demonstrating the performance of the LG 446L and Samsung 419L regarding the storage capacity and organisation.

 We compare total capacity, freezer capacity and fresh food capacity.